Skip to main content

 • Neurotoxicity

 • Severe neuropathic pain occurs in the majority of patients.
-Pain medication given prior to, during, and for 2 hours following treatment can help manage the pain.

 CONTRAINDICATIONS